Clyde Edwards-Helaire Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Season Stats

-- Edwards-Helaire has taken 91 attempts for a team-leading 421 rushing yards (35.1 per game) with one touchdown.
+- Edwards-Helaire has run for a team-leading 421 yards on 91 carries (35.1 yards per game) while scoring one touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Edwards-Helaire's matchup with the Raiders.